v-venes/dotfiles/README.md

 > I don't recomend you use \* for all packages, because Yabai and SKHD packages are for macOS only.
 (I need to automate this 🙃)

-Or if you want to use just some packages:

 ## Todos

 - [ ] List all the dependencies